janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 # Maintainer
 MAINTAINER "CloudThat"

-# Copy the war file to images tomcat path
+# Copy the war file to the images tomcat path
 ADD hello-world-war-1.0.0.war /usr/local/tomcat/webapps/
 ```

-Go to your Jenkins Home page, click on drop-down hello-world project, select Configure on the left
+Go to your Jenkins Home page, click on the drop-down hello-world project, and select Configure on the left
 tab.
-In General Tab, check Restrict where this project can be run and enter Label Expression as
+In General, Tab, check Restrict where this project can be run and enter Label Expression as
 docker-slave

 Go to Post Steps Tab, select Run only if the build succeeds then click on Add post-build step select
-Execute shell from the drop-down and type the following commands in the shell and Save
+Execute the shell from the drop-down and type the following commands in the shell and Save

 execute shell commands in Jenkins:
 ```